Alex Trebek: Personal life

-Trebek owned and managed a 700-acre (283 ha) ranch near Paso Robles in Creston, California, known as Creston Farms, where he bred and trained thoroughbred racehorses.
-His colt Reba's Gold is the stakes-winning son of Slew o' Gold.
-Trebek sold the operation in 2008 and the property is now an event center called Windfall Farms.
+Trebek owned and managed a 700-acre (280 ha) ranch near Paso Robles in Creston, California, known as Creston Farms, where he bred and trained thoroughbred racehorses.
+Trebek's colt, Reba's Gold, is the stakes-winning son of Slew o' Gold.
+He sold the operation in 2008, and the property is now an event center called Windfall Farms.

-In a 2018 interview with Vulture, Trebek said he was a political moderate and registered independent, neither conservative nor liberal, with some libertarian leanings.
-Trebek stated he believed in God as a Christian.
-During a 2018 gubernatorial debate, he said he was raised Catholic during his childhood and adolescence.
+In a 2018 interview with Vulture, Trebek said that he was a political moderate and registered independent, neither conservative nor liberal, with some libertarian leanings.
+Trebek stated that he believed in God as a Christian.
+During a 2018 gubernatorial debate, Trebek said that he was raised Catholic during his childhood and adolescence.